UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 "The firehouse is a brotherhood," Papesh says.
 "You are the only person who's allowed to continually beat and pick on your brother.
 And that's the way it is here.
 Nobody outside is allowed to mess with us, but inside, it's constant. … When he got back from beating Roy Nelson [in 2013], the next shift he was here, he was mopping floors."

 Even so, when the alarm sounds, Miocic locks into the job, colleagues say.
-When a task is at hand, he is all business.
+When a task is at hand, Serious Stipe is on point.

 "He and I were together on some pretty sick patients, and he was spot-on the whole time," Papesh says.
 "We like to goof off, and people might take that for not knowing how to do your job, but it's the exact opposite.
 When it's time to do your job, it's time.
 I think you can see that in his fighting, too."